rodages/Project4-CompanyPlanner-client/README.md

 ![Login Register](./screenshots/LoginRegister.PNG "Login Register")

-- The Registration component has the `Username` field set to inactive - it takes values from `First Name` and `Last Name` to create a username consisting of both values lowercased i.e. `jane.doe` .
+- The Registration component has the `Username` field set to inactive - it takes values from `First Name` and `Last Name` to create a username consisting of both values in lowercase i.e. `jane.doe` .

 ```
  <LocalizationProvider dateAdapter={AdapterDateFns} >